How to Shop for Car Insurance and Get the Best Deal on Your Policy

 That’s why getting the minimum amount of coverage your state requires isn’t always a smart money move.

-A good rule of thumb is to have coverage that equals the total value of your assets, according to The Wall Street Journal.
-To determine this, add up the values of your home, car, savings and investments.
-In doing so, you protect yourself from using everything due to out of pocket costs.
+A good rule of thumb is to have coverage that equals the total value of your assets.
+Total assets include your home, car, savings and investments.

 If you don’t have this coverage and something were to happen at the fault of an uninsured or underinsured driver, you could end up paying for some or all the damage yourself because your insurer wouldn’t have another insurance company to recover money from.